 Michigan Center for Student Success - The Center for Student Success provides state-level support to Michigan's 28 community colleges by serving as a hub connecting leadership, administrators, faculty, and staff in their emerging and ongoing efforts to improve student outcomes, emphasizing linkages between practices, research, and policy.

-Michigan Department of Human Services - Education Planners
+Michigan Department of Health and Human Services - Education Planners

 Michigan Economic Development Corporation - Workforce Development Agency, KING*CHAVEZ*PARKS Initiative